L-innnng/Robotic-Drawing-Table/README.md

 2. Navigate to the extracted folder “grbl-master”, in there select the “grbl” folder and click the open file.
 Now we have GRBL as an Arduino Library.

 3. Navigate to File > Examples > grbl > grblUpload.
-The we select the Arduino board, the COM port.
+Then select the Arduino board and the COM port.

 -Download the [UGS software form UGS website](https://winder.github.io/ugs_website/).